 It’s amazing the way trimming a few branches, filling in a couple of holes, or making other relatively minor changes to a property can affect mosquitoes and ticks.
 If you’re tired of being bitten every time you go outside, it might be time to rearrange your yard slightly.

 As we’ve already mentioned, mosquitoes love standing water.
-That water can come from puddles and insufficient drainage, but it could also come from swimming pools that aren’t being cleaned well or often enough.
+Water comes from puddles and insufficient drainage.
+It can also come from swimming pools that aren’t cleaned well.
 Additionally, irrigation systems that have brakes or allow fluid to sit in certain areas can also be problematic.

 A good landscaping team will evaluate all the water on your property to help with Saugus Mosquito control.
 They’ll look through the various elements and fixtures to ensure none of your man-made additions are exasperating the problem and bringing health risks to you and your family.